natcap/invest.users-guide/source/habitat_risk_assessment.rst

 .. figure:: habitat_risk_assessment_images/criteria_csv.PNG
    :width: 950pt

     A template for the criteria CSV file can be found at the sample data folder.
-Users should feel free to fill in ratings on a scale of 0 to 3 or 0 to other values if there is significant reviewed data, but should be sure to be consistent on scale across all rows.
+Users should feel free to add or remove specific criteria, and fill in ratings on a scale of 1 to 3, or 1 to any other value, so long as the scale is the same for all criteria.

 The Template CSVs will contain no numerical ratings, only guidance on how each rating might be filled out.
 The user should use the best available data sources in order to obtain rating information.
-The columns of information to be filled out includes the following:
+The columns of information include the following:

-1. "Rating"- This is a measure of a criterion's impact on a particular habitat or species, with regards to the overall ecosystem.
-The rating can be a numerical number or a path to a spatially explicit file.
-The files needs to be valid GDAL raster or vector files, such as GeoTIFF (.tif) or ESRI Shapefile (.shp).
-If a raster file is used, it needs to contain values between 0 and the maximum criteria score.
-If a value other than the range exists, the model will raise an exception.
-If a vector file is used, a field "rating" needs to be on the attribute table with values between 0 and the maximum criteria score.
-Data may come from a combination of peer-reviewed sources at the global scale and locally available fine-scale data sources.
+1. **Rating**- This is a measure of a criterion's impact on a particular habitat or species, with regards to the overall ecosystem.
+The rating can be an integer or a path to a spatially explicit file (see :ref:`spatially-explicit-data`).
+Ratings may come from a combination of peer-reviewed sources at the global scale and locally available fine-scale data sources.
 Model inputs and results can be updated as better information becomes available.
 We provide guidance for well-known criteria on a scale of 1-3, but it should be noted that if information is available on a different scale, this can also be used.
 It is important to note, however, that all rating information across all CSVs should be on one consistent scale, regardless of what the upper bound is.
-The model would remove that particular criteria row if a rating score of 0 is specified.
+A rating score of **0** will tell the model to ignore that particular criteria.
-2. "DQ"- This column represents the data quality of the score provided in the \'Rating\' column.
+2. **DQ**- This column represents the data quality of the score provided in the **Rating** column.
 Here the model gives the user a chance to down-weight less-reliable data sources, or up-weight particularly well-studied criteria.
 A low DQ (e.g. 1) indicates best data quality, while a high DQ (e.g. 3) indicates limited data quality.
 While we provide guidance for a scoring system of 1-3, the user should feel free to use any upper bound they feel practical, as long as the scale is consistent.
 The lower bound, however, should ALWAYS be 1, unless the user wishes to remove the entire criteria score by entering 0.
-3. "Weight"- Here the user is given the opportunity to up-weight criteria which they feel are particularly important to the system, independent of the source data quality.
+3. **Weight**- Here the user is given the opportunity to up-weight criteria which they feel are particularly important to the system, independent of the data quality.
 A low Weight (e.g. 1) indicates more important criteria, while a high Weight (e.g. 3) indicates less important criteria.
 While we provide guidance for a scoring system from 1-3, the user should feel free to use any upper bound they feel practical, as long as the scale is consistent.
 The lower bound, however, should ALWAYS be 1 unless the user wishes to remove the entire criteria score by entering 0.
-4. "E/C"- This column indicates whether the given criteria are being applied to the exposure or the consequence portion of the chosen risk equation.
-These can be manually changed by the user on a single criterion basis, however, we would strongly recommend against it, unless there's a different risk framework that the user wants to define.
+4. **E/C**- This column indicates whether the given criteria are being applied to the exposure or the consequence portion of the chosen risk equation.
+We do not recommend changing these values for the default criteria, but if a new criterion is added, a value of **E** or **C** should be entered.
 By default, any criteria in the Sensitivity or Resilience categories will be assigned to Consequence (C) within the risk equations, and any criteria within the Exposure category will be assigned to Exposure (E) within the risk equation.
-5. (Optional) Any habitat resilience or habitat-stressor overlap criteria that uses spatially explicit criteria will be noted in the CSV by a path to the raster or vector file in the rating column.
-If the file is a raster, the values on the raster will be interpreted as ratings for the criteria, where 0s or nodata will be ignored.
-If the file is a vector, a shapefile for example, the attribute table should have a field named "rating", and corresponding features identifying the extent for that rating score.

-.. note:: **Required ratings data** - We recommend users include information about all of the key components of risk (i.e., spatial overlap along with other exposure and consequence criteria).
-Nevertheless, the model will produce estimates for risk with only the habitat and stressor spatial layers and no other exposure values (i.e., E = 0 = no score for all other exposure criteria).
-To produce these estimates, the model does require values for at least one consequence criterion, either sensitivity or resilience.
-Without this information, the model will return an error message.
-If the user inputs scores for only sensitivity or resilience, then the consequence score will be based on those data alone.
+.. note:: **Which criteria are required?** - An accurate risk assessment should include information about all of the key components of risk (i.e., spatial overlap along with other relevant exposure and consequence criteria).
+Nevertheless, the model will produce estimates for risk so long as there is at least one Exposure and one Consequence criteria.
+Spatial overlap counts as an Exposure criteria, and it does not require a row in this table, it is always calculated.

 .. note:: **Specifying No Interaction Between Habitat and Stressor** - As of InVEST 3.7.0 the HRA model will allow users to indicate that a habitat-stressor pair should have no interaction.
 This essentially means that the model will consider the habitat and stressor have no spatial overlap.
-This enhancement is to deal with the issue of having fine resolution vector data where the values may share the same pixel space when converted to a raster grid format.
 To set a habitat - stressor pair to no overlap, simply fill in each criterion's "Rating" column with a 0 value for the given pair.
 ALL "Rating" values for that pair must be set to 0 for the model to consider the pair to have no interaction / overlap.

+.. _spatially-explicit-data:
+Preparing Spatially Explicit Criteria layers
+^^^^^^^^^^^^^
+For any of the criteria listed in the **Criteria Scores CSV**, instead of entering a single number for the **Rating**, a path to a GIS file may be entered instead, allowing the **Rating** for that criterion to vary across space.
+The **Rating** will be extracted from the spatial data as follows.
+If a raster file is used, its pixel values will be used as the **Rating** and therefore pixel values must be between 0 and the **Maximum Criteria Score**.
+If a vector file is used, the **Rating** value will be extracted from the attributes of the features.
+An attribute field "rating" must be present with values between 0 and the **Maximum Criteria Score**.

 .. primer
 .. _hra-interpreting-results: